ymushkevych/Southridge-Stock-Exchange/[MARKDOWN] On the Inner Workings of the Southridge Stock Exchange_ Why Financial Literacy is Important and How Can We Effectively Teach it.md

 *Example of a properly setup portfolio*
 ![][image3]
-The stocks and their tickers used in any potential study need not be identical to those in the SSE, and in fact it is highly encouraged to have custom stocks, however, they must be the same across all tools and code associated with the particular model used in the study.
+The stocks and their tickers used in any potential study need not be identical to those in the SSE, however, they must be the same across all tools and code associated with the particular model used in the study.

 ## **Figure 11**